mongodb/docs/source/core/replication.rst

 .. default-domain:: mongodb

-This document provides an overview of the core concepts that underpin MongoDB's replication functionality, known as ":term:`replica sets
+This document provides an overview of the core concepts surrounding MongoDB's replication.

-<replica set>`."
-In these configurations, multiple :option:`mongod`
+A replicated MongoDB cluster is known as a ":term:`replica set <replica set>`."[#master-slave]_ Most replica sets consists of two or more :option:`mongod` instances with at most one of these designated as the primary node and the rest as secondary nodes.
+All writes are directed to the primary node, while the secondary nodes replicate from the primary asynchronously.

-run and maintain the same set of data in parallel.
-Having multiple copies of a database updated at the same time, adds redundancy, increases "read capacity," and increases the availability of a database in the case of issues with one or more nodes.
+As with other databases, replication adds redundancy, helps to ensure high availability, simplifies certain administrative tasks such as backups, and may increase read capacity.
+For these reasons, replication is recommended for production deployments.

 .. seealso:: The ":doc:`/replication`" index for a list of all documents in this manual that contain information related to the